-- Read the to check that your application meets requirements
+- Read the Victorian Government Sponsorship Policy to check that your application meets requirements

-- Read the to check that your application fits with at least one of the department’s priorities
+- Read the Department of Health Operational Plan to check that your application fits with at least one of the department’s priorities

 - Provide all the information requested on the application form before submitting it.

 Confirmation that the application form has been received will be sent by reply email within a week.
-The email will give an estimate of the time needed to assess the application and may ask for further information.
+Assessments may take up to four weeks in which time the Department of Health may seek additional information.

-The assessment advice email will explain why the application was not accepted.
+The email you receive will explain why the application was not accepted.